khayama/software/microsoft-windows-update-instructions.md

 * Servers are pre-configured to update automatically at deployment with manual updates available on demand.

-{{site.data.keyword.
-Bluemix_notm}} update servers are on the private service network with the following location identifiers.
+{{site.data.keyword.Bluemix_notm}} update servers are on the private service network with the following location identifiers.

 Microsoft, **wsus01.service.softlayer.com**